mhubig/atlassian/README.md

 ### Develop Mode / Debug an image

-    # use the development mode
+    # use the development compose file
     $ docker-compose -f docker-compose-dev.yml up

     # execute a bash shell inside a running container